XiaoruiZhu/Data-Mining-R/docs/index.md

 # Data Mining in R

 This set of learning materials for undergraduate and graduate data mining class is currently maintained by Xiaorui Zhu(zhuxiaorui1989@gmail.com).
 Many materials are from Dr. Yan Yu's previous class notes.
-And lab notes are from four previous Ph.D. students [go to top](#header) in Lindner College of Business.
+And lab notes are from four previous Ph.D. students [Ph.D. students](#footer) in Lindner College of Business.
 Thanks to Dr. Brittany Green for recording the videos.

 ## Lecture and Lab Notes